 The Community Service Award is given to those with outstanding service and promotes the public health, safety, and welfare of their local community.
 This year’s recipient is the Code Compliance Services Department, City of Arlington, Texas.

 The Educator of the Year Award acknowledges excellence in promoting professional development and is given in memory of Brent Snyder, a renowned Code Council educator, and past presiding officer, who was known for his calm and inspiring leadership qualities.
-Allen Ellis, Director of the EduCode Conference and Expo, was named the 2022 Educator of the Year.
+Alan Ellis, Director of the EduCode Conference and Expo, was named the 2022 Educator of the Year.

 The Excellence in Public Safety Award recognizes a member who has shown exceptional integrity, professionalism, and dedication to public service.
 This year’s winner is Amrinder Singh, Building Code Enforcement Manager in Norristown, PA.